ryankrabbe/capstone_project_krabbe/README.md

 - Residual Distribution Plot
 - Bar Charts Comparing Model Metrics (R², MAE, RMSE)

-All visualizations are available in the `figures/` folder and in the final report.
+All visualizations are available in the final report.

 ---